TheEt1234/minetest-virt/README.md

 Q: Why have rxi's json thingy when you can just use minetest's
 A: minetest's is weeird, when i try to do `minetest.write_json({a=5})` it returns `{"a":5.0}` when it should be `{"a":5}` and yes it matters for qemu

+# TODOs
+- more CPU limiting (like idk only x% cpu usage, can be achieved with `systemd-run`)
+- better security
+- testing